Yermahack/robt403_lab_snake_ros/README.md

 # ROBT 403: Laboratory

+All labs were done by the following group members:
+Yermakhan Kassym, Madina Yergibay, Akbayan Bakytzhanova, Soibkhon Khajikhan, Symbat Nurgazy.

 ## Laboratory 3
 ### Task 0 - Prerequisites [The 5 DOF planar robot packages were downloaded and compiled.]